Why your emails end up undelivered or in spam — and how to stop it!

 - Ask them to whitelist your domain or add your address to their contacts

-- Check your own sent folder in Google Workspace to confirm the email was actually sent
+- Check your own sent folder in Google Workspace or Email log plugin on your WordPress website to confirm the email was actually sent

 - Check whether the action that triggers the email actually fired — form submissions, order completions, and sign-ups can silently fail